CSCfi/csc-user-guide/docs/apps/r-env.md

 The `r-env` module includes several packages that make use of [Stan](https://mc-stan.org/) for statistical modelling.

-*Note on parallel jobs using `rstan`*
+!!! note
     The thread affinity variable `APPTAINERENV_OMP_PLACES=cores` has been found to interfere with parallel jobs using the `rstan` package.
 We currently recommend that this variable should not be used for parallel R jobs with Stan.

 *Using R with the CmdStan backend*